 A unique cross-disciplinary perspective

-Our teaching and research philosophers have diverse expertise and interests, ranging from analytic to Eastern philosophy.
+Our teaching and research philosophers have diverse expertise and interests, and work within all of the major philosophical traditions: analytic, continental European, Eastern and American pragmatism.
 We nurture a culture of cross-disciplinary learning.

 Philosophy at Deakin will equip you with a broad range of specialised and general skills, like critical reasoning.
 You’ll find these skills useful for any job or field that requires decision-making abilities or considered thought, including: